Wagga Tigers

 The Wagga Tigers Football and Netball Club, nicknamed the Tigers, is an Australian rules football club based at Robertson Oval in Wagga Wagga, New South Wales, Australia.
 Its senior men's team competes in the Riverina Football Netball League.
-It also fields a women's team in the Southern NSW Womens League, junior teams in the Wagga & District Junior Football Association and a women's netball team.
+It also fields a women's team in the Southern NSW Women's League, junior teams in the Wagga & District Junior Football Association and a women's netball team.
 Formed as the Federal Football Club in 1861, it is the oldest football club in New South Wales and the oldest outside of Victoria.
 The club has won more than 22 senior football premierships, the first of which was in 1887.